Find answers to frequently asked questions about the Peabody Institute admissions process.

 Undergraduate

 Students admitted to the Music Education and Recording Arts Bachelor of Music programs are considered students with multiple majors: a performance (or composition or computer music) major plus Music Education or Recording Arts.
 No other major may be added to these programs.
-Similarly, students in the double-degree program with the Krieger School of Arts and Sciences or the Whiting School of Engineering may pursue only one Peabody major.
+Similarly, students in the Double Degree program with the Krieger School of Arts and Sciences or the Whiting School of Engineering may pursue only one Peabody major.

 1. Students must pay for the second major lesson at the rate specially designated in the tuition schedule.